privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }];
 }
 ```

-The GenerateProtectedAudienceBidResponse proto includes the values similar to the return values in the Javascript generateBid Javascript signature with the following changes -

-1. forDebuggingOnly - There is no forDebuggingOnly method/API and the debug URLs for a bid have to be directly included by the binary in the proto response.
+  * `DebugReportUrls`: There is no forDebuggingOnly method/API and the debug URLs for a bid have to be directly included by the binary in the proto response.
 The format for the URLs stays the same as the browser definition and they will be pinged in the exact same way.
 ```
 message ProtectedAudienceBid {
   ...